PhilLecl/ArduinoRubberduckyPayload/README.md

     void loop() {} // As the payload should only be executed once, void loop stays empty

-This template can also be found in the Arduino IDE under *File > Examples > RubberduckyPayload > template*.
+This template can also be found in the Arduino IDE under *File > Examples > RubberduckyPayload > template* once the library is installed.

 ## Inspiration